 Crisp Topping Recipe

-So I came up with a plan—To put the crisp back in crisp topping.
+I love fruit crisps but sometimes they can be, well…less than crisp.
+So I came up with a plan to put the crisp back in crisp topping.

-Ever since I came up with this recipe, it’s become the only one I use and is a summertime staple around chez David.
-Even though there’s perhaps nothing easier to prepare in a moment’s notice, I like to keep a batch in the freezer for an impromptu fresh-fruit crisp, so you can easily double the recipe and freeze Part deux for the next time.
+Ever since I came up with this recipe, it’s become the only one I use and is my summertime staple.
+Even though there’s perhaps nothing easier to prepare in a moment’s notice, I like to keep a batch in the freezer for an impromptu fresh fruit crisp, so you can easily double the recipe and freeze the rest for the next time.

 Making the recipe is pretty straightforward and is easily whizzed up in your blender or food processor.
-If you don’t have either, you can chops the nuts by hand and use your fingers or a pastry blender to make the crisp topping.
+If you don’t have either, you can chop the nuts by hand and use your fingers or a pastry blender to make the crisp topping.
 And although I often recommend toasting the nuts in advance, sometimes I don’t feel like firing up the oven and just add them as is.
-Since they’re getting toasted again, that might be a bit redundant.